awslabs/diagram-maker/docs/explore/plugins.md

 Plugins maintained by the Diagram Maker team.

 * **[Minimap]()**: This plugin can used to display a minimap within a panel.
-This is useful when customers have a large canvas with a large number of nodes such that it becomes the hard to navigate the canvas quickly.
+This is useful when a large canvas has a high number of nodes, such that it becomes the hard to navigate the canvas quickly.
 The minimap provides a quick and easy way to see the entire canvas at a glance and quickly jump to specific parts of the canvas.

 ## Community plugins